 - Has had dogs before or is a dog owner right now.
-This is usually the best option overall, as such people have gone through puppy training before and probably know how to handle a puppy’s tiny bladder.
+This is usually the best option, as people have gone through puppy training and probably know how to handle a puppy’s tiny bladder.

 - Is a parent.
 As many of you already know, we tend to treat dogs as children.
-And in essence, they are sort of like toddlers.
-They love to roam around the house, touch everything, make a mess sometimes and sleep on the couch.
-Thus, someone who has experienced parenthood will know how to meet all the needs a puppy might have, and then some.
+And, in essence, they are like toddlers.
+They love to roam around the house, touch everything, make a mess sometimes, and sleep on the couch.
+Thus, someone who has experienced parenthood will know how to meet all the needs a puppy might have and then some.

-- Absolutely loves dogs.
-A dog hater is a huge no-no, of course, so this one is self-explanatory.
+- It loves dogs.
+Of course, a dog hater is a huge no-no, so this one is self-explanatory.

 How to potty train a puppy when you work — crates and potty pads